Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 Goldfish breathe through gills.
 The oxygen they consume goes into the bloodstream.

-However, this fish will also trap air when it opens and closes its mouth.
+However, goldfish will also trap air when it opens and closes its mouth.

 When the goldfish opens its mouth to breathe, an air pocket forms.
 This produces bubbles in the water.